 - 1. Indications for Testing

 - a.
-Medical necessity for drug testing must be beneficiary-specific and based on elements identified during clinical assessment.
+Medical necessity for drug testing must be Member-specific and based on elements identified during clinical assessment.
 This information must be documented in the health record and consist of the following, at a minimum:

-- i. complete history of pain;
+- i.
+Complete history of pain;

-- ii. physical examination;
+- ii.
+Physical examination;

-- iii. previous laboratory findings;
+- iii.
+Previous laboratory findings;

-- iv. current treatment plan,
+- iv.
+Current treatment plan,

-- v. prescribed medications; and
+- v.
+Prescribed medications; and

-- vi. potential for misuse, diversion, and risk assessment plan.
+- vi.
+Potential for misuse, diversion, and risk assessment plan.

-The beneficiary's health record must contain documentation of appropriate testing frequency based on the stage of treatment or recovery, rationale for all drug class(es) ordered, results of laboratory testing, and how the results are to be used to guide care for both presumptive and definitive drug testing.
+The Member's health record must contain documentation of appropriate testing frequency based on the stage of treatment or recovery, rationale for all drug class(es) ordered, results of laboratory testing, and how the results are to be used to guide care for both presumptive and definitive drug testing.